How to Send and Receive Bitcoin Securely

 Security.
 Above all else, make sure your personal information is safe and look for a platform that uses two-factor identification in addition to anti-theft tactics.

 Services.
 A strong platform will offer more than just simple buy or sell functionality.
-More advanced features that will allow investing over time can help your Bitcoin grow so you have more to send!
+More advanced features that will allow trading over time can help your Bitcoin grow so you have more to send!

 Fees.
 As we saw with traditional money transfers and payment services, transaction fees can quickly erode the value of what you’re sending or make it prohibitively expensive to do so.
 Consider both the normal Bitcoin network transaction fees and any charged by the platform.